“Kimberly Unger’s The Extractionist is next-generation science fiction.” —James L. Cambias, author of The Godel Operation

 Kimberly Unger

-In her breakout new technothriller, virtual reality expert Kimberly Unger has created the iconic cyberpunk heroine we need: Eliza McKay, a disgraced underground hacker trying to take back her career one dangerous job at a time.
+In her breakout new technothriller, virtual reality expert Kimberly Unger has created the iconic nerd-heroine that we need: Eliza McKay, a disgraced underground hacker trying to take back her career one dangerous job at a time.
 When rich or important people get stuck in the Swim it’s McKay’s task to quietly extract them.
 But when her latest contract throws her into the middle of a corporate power struggle, she finds herself fighting for her life.

 The Extractionist